 I didn’t say a word during labor.
 There is no need to draw attention to what you are going through.

 Familiarize Yourself With The Hospital

-It is best to do this ahead of time, so you can be prepared for the big day.
+It is best to do this ahead of time to be prepared for the big day.

-If you are going to be in the hospital a few weeks before for a scan, or a check-up, take look around and get to know where the key locations are.
+If you will be in the hospital a few weeks before for a scan or a check-up, look around and get to know the key locations.
 Such as: